kubernetes-sigs/aws-encryption-provider/README.md

 #### Option 1 - Use single encryption provider

-Update the encryption provider for each API server to set a comma-separated list of keys for the `key` field, a comma-separated list of unix sockets for the `listen` field, and a comma-separated list of kms versions (colon-separated) for the `kms-versions` field.
+Update the encryption provider for each API server to set a comma-separated list of keys for the `key` field and a comma-separated list of unix sockets for the `listen` field.
 These lists must be the same size.
 The key of each index in the `key` list will be associated with the unix socket at the same index of the `listen` list.
 Below is an example of the updated `command` field in the encryption provider pod